 Keep Data and Carry On

-Hard drives continue to get cheaper (with a Thai food hiccough that only served to underscore the expected cost trend) and memory storage density sports a sizzling slope as it obeys to Kryder’s Law.
+Hard drives continue to get cheaper and memory storage density sports a sizzling slope as it obeys to Kryder’s Law.
 Kryder’s Law, by the way, makes the 18 month doubling of Moore’s Law look like a positively pokey pace.
 Bigger, cheaper hard drives bring down costs for both local and cloud data storage.
 SSDs just add form factor convenience.

 Cloud storage and its sprawling spawn –the sync, stream and sharing services –come with their own sets of data growth factors.
 You now have not only your own data growing, but also have growth from the copies of the files and folders shared with you by friends and colleagues.
 Fibonacci would be proud.